-Not a week goes by without me being asked if we have a progression planner for outdoor learning, so I thought it was about time I shared this with you all!
+Not a week goes by without me being asked if we have a progression planner for the subject knowledge of outdoor learning, so I thought it was about time I shared this with you all!

 Five reasons why we think you do not need such a document!